-I completed my degree in psychology from University of Southampton in 2000 and stayed on to do a PhD which I completed in 2004.
-I joined the School of Psychology at Keele University in 2009 as a lecturer.
-Prior to this, I have been employed at University of Nottingham as a post-doctoral research fellow and the University of Bristol as a research assistant.
-I have also spent a year out of academia teaching English in Japan.
+I completed my degree in psychology from the University of Southampton in 2000 and stayed on to do a PhD which I completed in 2004.
+I joined the School of Psychology at Keele University in 2009 as a lecturer, and was promoted to senior lecturer in 2020.

 Research and scholarship

 My current research interests centre on cyberpsychology.
 My main areas of study are:

 - Video games.
 I look at how gaming can be used to promote pro-social behaviour in players.
 My work has demonstrated that playing games with people in other groups (outgroup members) can reduce feelings of prejudice and animosity towards that group as a whole.
 I am interested in how this can be applied to real-world groups to reduce long-term prejudicial attitudes

 - Safe social media use.
 I am interested in how social media sites such as Instagram can impact body image – particularly in men – and how we can develop tools to reduce these effects and promote safer use.

 - Using social media positively.
 I am investigating how we might use social media to distribute positive materials and stimuli to improve people’s lives.
 For example, can viewing photos of nature online improve people’s wellbeing?

 - Virtual reality.
 With collaborators in the Midlands Partnership NHS Trust, I am investigating how VR can be used to give older adults exciting experiences in the outside world, to improve their well-being

 - The immediacy of video stimuli and self-control.
 I have recently started to look into how the ready accessibility of videos through sites such as Tik-Tok may have implications for self-control in users.